Paying out when you need it

 Project Teddy

 Project Teddy launched in 2019 for critical illness customers claiming children’s benefit.
-It gives you a little extra boost, that goes beyond just paying out on your claim.
+It gives a little extra boost, that goes beyond just paying out on your claim.
 Our team takes the time to get to know each family and personally choose a gift to send to each member.
 It might be a restaurant voucher to help mum and dad take a well-deserved break, a specialist sensory gift for a poorly child, or a soft toy for a brother or sister needing a comforting cuddle.

 Macmillan Cancer Support